 2. Makita DA3010F 4 Amp 3/8-Inch Right Angle Drill with LED Light

-The DA3010F right angle drill from Makita boasts of a powerful 4.0 AMP motor that has a maximum speed of 2,400 RPM.
+The DA3010F right angle drill from Makita boasts a powerful 4.0 AMP motor that has a maximum speed of 2,400 RPM.
 With such speed and power, it can easily drill through wood and metal.

 It also features a built-in clutch that will automatically disengage the gears when a bit bends so you won’t destroy your tool or your work.
-It also features a ball-bearing construction that allows smooth operation and longer lifespan for your tool.
+It also features a ball-bearing construction that allows smooth operation and a longer lifespan for your tool.

 Yet, the head height is only 2-5/8” and the weight is only 3.1 lbs.
 These measurements make a great combination so you can work even in tight spaces.
 To make it even better is the built-in LED light.

 Also, it is covered by Makita one-year limited warranty.